asfoury/projmag/summaries/sprint10.md

 This week I had 3 tasks.
 I completed the first one in more time than expected (6hrs instead of 3, did some CRs as well).
 I then looked into my second task (notifications) for an hour and a half with little luck, so I moved onto my third, making projects editable.
 This is not yet merged since I finished coding quite late (and having spent much more than 8hrs).
 I have so far spent about 5hrs on this task but it is not yet merged, this is not counting the CRs I've done.
 I need to estimate my time more correctly.

 ## Arnaud
+This week I finished to complete all the missing implementations of databases.
+I also fixed two bug about the profile.
+I spent about 8 hours as expected.

 ## Kaourintin